MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/attributeresolutionguidance.md

 ms.author: jinichu
 ---

-# Attribute Resolution Guidance Class
+# Attribute Resolution Guidance

-Provides properties that help with the resolution process of [entities](entity.md), attributes, and other resolvable CDM concepts.
+An attribute resolution guidance provides properties that help with the resolution process of [entities](entity.md), attributes, and other resolvable CDM concepts.

 ```
 public class CdmAttributeResolutionGuidance extends CdmObjectSimple